 The reason this is important is because with these lows, the success he eventually had is that much sweeter.
 In late December 2009, Newton committed to playing for the Tigers, and the rest is history.

-With 2,854 passing yards and 30 touchdowns to just seven interceptions paired with 1,515 total yards and 21 total touchdowns, Newton had one of the best single seasons by college football player ever.
+With 2,854 passing yards and 30 passing touchdowns to just seven interceptions paired with 1,473 rushing yards and 20 rushing touchdowns, Newton posted one of the best single seasons by college football player ever.

 Game 1: Arkansas State